8 Halloween Symbols: What They Mean & How To Use Them In Designs

 8. Full moon

-There is no direct historic connection between the full moon and Halloween.
+There is no direct historical connection between the full moon and Halloween.
 But you will find it used in many places.
 In fact, the image of a witch in her broom with a bright full moon in the backdrop is perhaps one of the most common Halloween images you will see.

 Some believe that this is perhaps due to the fact that Halloween has a connection with the beliefs of supernatural entities and the concept of evil and good.
 The full moon is no different.
 Lunar calendars have long been used in foreseeing the future and the moon in general has had many references to supernatural convictions.